gadget-bot/gadget/README.md

 * a `Description` (of type `string`) to describe what the `Route` does
 * a `Priority` (of type `int`) to inform Gadget's `Router` which `Route` to choose when more than one match (higher `Priority` wins)

-Let's work on a simple example.
-This is taken straight from our [dice-rolling example](plugins/dice/dice.go):
+Let's work on a simple example:

 ```golang
 package dice